 “OK, Millie.
 What’s up?”

-“Captain Baggs just erased all the building’s security camera video.
+“Captain Baggs just erased all the building’s security camera files.
 I think he’s hiding something.”

 “How do you know that, Millie?”

 “A Police Tech Specialist I know from college, Savannah Mendez, claimed that she snagged a copy of today’s data seconds before Baggs deleted it.
 She gave me a thumb drive.
-I think we need to get it out of the building.”
+We need to get it out of the building.”

 “Agreed, Millie.
 Use your visitor badge to exit the building, then head to our company's Tesla vehicle.
 Call Anne and arrange an immediate drone pickup.
-Send the thumb drive to the office and have Anne assemble a team to read it.”
+Send the thumb drive to the office and have Anne assemble a team to review it.”

 The News Spreads

 At Merrick, Dawson, and Brant's offices, Anne Merrick huddled in the conference room with Ezekiel Dawson, one of the firm’s founding partners, plus a couple of legal assistants.
-On her Apple tablet computer, she had paused one of the images broadcast nationwide of the Angel.
-The woman who had saved her life and the lives of her husband and two of her children.
+On her Apple tablet computer, she paused one of the network images of the Angel.
 At the top of the screen, the network sensationalized the picture with the caption “Chicago Angel Captured – Vigilante or Hero?”

-Anne magnified the image, the blood visible on Angel’s nostril and the corner of her lip.
+Anne magnified the image, blood visible on Angel’s nostril and the corner of her lip.
 Zooming further, Anne studied Angel’s face and her expression.

 What must this woman be feeling?
 Anne thought.
 Is she feeling rage, disappointment, fear, regret?
 No, not this girl.
 She has, so far, tried to help the police.
 She’s not going to become a criminal today by fighting with them.

 My son loves her.
-And why not? , I mean, look at her.
-She’s tall, with a supermodel's face, statuesque figure, Eastern European blond hair; she’s every man’s dream girl, but she can’t speak.
+And why not?
+I mean, look at her.
+She’s tall, with a supermodel's face, a statuesque figure, and Eastern European blond hair.
+She’s every man’s dream girl, but she can’t speak.
 Still, my son loves her.
 I owe her so much.
 We have to get her out of this.

 Anne’s stream of consciousness stopped when her phone rang.
 It was Julia telling her that Millie Grainger was on the line.